 Winter activities for kids in NYC

-There’s no better way to celebrate the spooky season than by experiencing Historic Hudson Valley’s Halloween events in Sleepy Hollow Country.
-With events such as the incredible Great Jack O’Lantern Blaze, telling of Washington Irving’s famous story, and a tour of one of the worlds spookiest cemeteries – there is no better place to take in Halloween!
-Read on to learn more about our favorites, and the must see attractions in Sleepy Hollow.
+There’s no better way to celebrate the spooky season than by experiencing Historic Hudson Valley’s legendary Halloween events in Sleepy Hollow Country.
+From the jaw-dropping Great Jack O’Lantern Blaze to live retellings of Washington Irving’s classic tale and eerie tours through one of the world’s most haunted cemeteries, this region is the ultimate Halloween destination.
+Read on for our favorite events and must-see attractions that make Sleepy Hollow truly come alive this season.

 No need to wait for the Great Pumpkin to appear to see a Halloween display, head to the famous Great Jack O’Lantern Blaze!
 The Blaze is an annual Halloween extravaganza in the Hudson Valley with over 7,000 carved jack o’ lanterns and pumpkin sculptures that brings in over 175,000 visitors each year!
+The Blaze has been completely reimagined for 2025 – and is bigger, better, and more spectacular than ever, with new pumpkin displays including iconic New York landmarks and a WICKEDLY fun Wizard of Oz themed display.
 Interested in tickets?
 Act quick!
-Days and times sell out in a blink.
+Days and times sell out in advance.

 The Great Jack O’Lantern Blaze.
 Runs through early November.
 Van Cortlandt Manor.
 525 S Riverside, Croton-on-Hudson, NY 10520.
 More information HERE.